delhivery/LeaderCluster/README.md

 to build the project

 ##How to use
-There are two ways to use it:-
+There are three ways to use it:-
  - You can directly use it as a tool for clustering spatial points by using the spatialClustering package
  - You can implement the interfaces given in algorithm package and integrate Leader Cluster Algorithm into your project
+ - You can use it as a standalone runnable jar to cluster points given in a input csv file.

+ Steps to use runnable jar are:
+ After mvn install, a unnable jar is created in the target folder.
+You can use it by the following command:-
+ - java -jar target/JavaLeaderCluster-1.0.one-jar.jar <path-to-input-csv> <radius-of-cluster-in-meters>
+ Example:
+ - java -jar target/JavaLeaderCluster-1.0.one-jar.jar sampleInput.csv 500

 ##Usage
 For a sample use case, please look at [LeaderClusterTest.java](https://github.com/delhivery/LeaderCluster/blob/master/src/test/java/com/delhivery/clustering/spatialClustering/LeaderClusterTest.java)